aws/amazon-documentdb-jdbc-driver/GETTING_STARTED.md

 ##### Connect Programmatically
 ###### Without TLS
 Connecting without TLS is very straightforward.
 We essentially follow the same steps as when connecting using the `mongo` shell.
 1. Setup the SSH tunnel.
+See step 3 in section [Setting Up Environment Variables](#setting-up-environment-variables) for command to start SSH port-forwarding tunnel.
 2. Create a test or simple main to run.
 3. Use either the Driver Manager, Data Source class or Connection class to establish a connection to `localhost:27017`.
 Make sure to set the hostname, username, password and target database.
 The target database can be anything as long as it is a valid MongoDB database name (no spaces, no special chars).
 See example directly using the connection class: